 take for granted.
 One of which was aerosol shaving

-It turns out this stuff is designed to look good and feel
+It turns out this canned goo is designed more to look good

 over technology.
-The author's choice was soap and, surprise-surprise,
+The author's choice was plain old soap

 I can't believe

 it took me this long to figure this out.

 If you doubt me, try it yourself.
 The soap is free and the

 blades will only set you back a ten-spot, if you can find